Patalganga River

-Mostly at dawn or dusk effluents are released without treating (possible by bribing officers of midc and mpcb).

 History

 In Mahabharatha, when Bhishm was about to die, Arjuna is said to have extracted groundwater, namely, Patalganga, by shooting an arrow which made a hole in the ground and created a fountain.

 According to the Puranas, there are three tributaries of the River Ganges and they are Swarga Ganga (Mandakini), Bhoo Ganga (Bhagirathi) and Patal Ganga (Bhagvati).
 Before entering into the sea, the Ganges divides into several tributaries and then merges into the Bay of Bengal.

 The Patalganga river has been mentioned in ancient vedic texts and the temples in Turade-Karade area and its banks were considered holy and a dip in the river is considered spiritually beneficial to mention the least.
 Bhawanipatna is close to Patalganga, a natural Hot spring worshipped as the holy river Ganges by the locals and worshippers.

 Patalganga a huge industrial area, MIDC near Karjat and Panvel has got its name from the Patalganga River.
 To facilitate traffic, for entrepreneurs of the industrial area, a two lane high level bridge has been built-up on river Patalganga.